-Cabling: PicoHarp 300
+Cabling: PicoHarp

 - 1. Disconnect Sync from PicoHarp 300 Ch.0. - 2.
-Disconnect SPAD 1 Signal from PHR800 Router.

-- 3. Connect SPAD 1 Signal to PicoHarp 300 Ch.0 only if it is NIM compatible.
-If the SPAD provides only TTL output pulses, you need to use the SIA400 adapter. - 4.
-Adjustment of the CFD Level for Ch 0 (Sync Channel) might be necessary.
+Disconnect SPAD 1 Signal from PHR800 Router. - 3.
+Connect SPAD 1 Signal to PicoHarp 300 Ch.0 only if it is NIM compatible.
+If the SPAD provides only TTL output pulses, you need to use the SIA400 adapter.

-It is also possible to connect both detectors directly to the PicoHarp 300 without passing SPAD 2 through the router.
-In this case, however, the router cable (DVI-cable) needs to be disconnected from PicoHarp300
+- 4. Adjustment of the CFD Level for Ch 0 (Sync Channel) might be necessary. - It is also possible to connect both Detectors directly to the PicoHarp 300 without passing SPAD 2 through the router.
+In this case, however, the router cable (DVI-cable) needs to be disconnected from the PH300 - No special delay cables necessary

-Cabling: HydraHarp 400
+Cabling: HydraHarp

-- Disconnect the Sync signal from HydraHarp 400 SYNC IN.
-(That is all.) - if the laser is an LDH-series heasd driven by SEPIA II driver, it's enough to disable the SYNC in the SEPIA software ⇒ no cable change necessary.
+- Disconnect Sync from HydraHarp 400 Ch0. (thats all) - if Laser is attached via SEPIA II driver, it's enough to disable the SYNC in the SEPIA software ⇒ no cable change necessary